jcerex/javascript-reference/Filter.md

 });
 document.write(printContent);

-This will return Adam and Surya who have the postcode 2000
+This will return Adam and Surya who have the postcode 2000.
+See this live example http://js.do/code/153073
 ```

 #### Explanation